UCL/research-computing-with-cpp/98Installation/sec00virtualbox.md

 ### Creating the VM and installing Ubuntu

-Download the Ubuntu 18.04.3 LTS from https://ubuntu.com/download/desktop and save the .iso file somewhere locally on your laptop or if you are using one of the Desktop@UCL machines someone in your home folder.
+Download the [Ubuntu 18.04.3 LTS](https://ubuntu.com/download/desktop) and save the `.iso` file somewhere locally on your laptop or if you are using one of the Desktop@UCL machines someone in your home folder.

 Then open VirtualBox and create a new VM of Type: Linux and Version: Ubuntu 64 bit.
 2 GB ram is sufficient.